Jamaican Rice and Peas (with Canned Beans)

 Notes

-If you prefer to make Jamaican rice and peas with dried beans, click here for that recipe.
+If you prefer to make Jamaican rice and peas with dried beans, click here for the recipe.

 Nutrition